 Bots can assist with customer-facing roles like scheduling and billing.
 A customer will no longer have to wait on hold to make a service appointment or get an account balance.
 The bot can scan the schedule for openings and automatically state balances.
 For customers who have big expectations and little patience, this type of self-service can be hugely beneficial.

 In the old days, the only way to get information from customers was to ask them about their habits and preferences.
 Focus groups were time-consuming and cumbersome.
 Surveys often irritated customers.
 Fortunately, data can now provide a much clearer (and less intrusive) snapshot of customers’ habits.

 For instance, if your website has a page with frequently asked questions, review the data to see which questions receive the most clicks.
 That detail should give you a good indication as to the gaps where you’re not effectively communicating with customers.
 You can also monitor the time customers are spending on specific pages on your site in an effort to identify goods or services that might be primed for promotion.

-Those three examples are among the many different ways that technology has helped businesses of all types stay ahead of customer complaints before they escalate.
+The three examples above are among the many ways that technology has helped businesses of all types to resolve customer complaints quickly.
 Many field service companies have turned to cloud-based software platforms like the solution provided by EnSight Plus to give them a technological advantage in their operations and customer service.
 Our solution features a variety of modules, including those focusing on asset and inventory management; work order management; scheduling, routing, and dispatching; contractor management; fleet management; quality review; and time and expense management.